 Gods and Goddess of Kitchen – Tet Ong Cong, Ong Tao

-The Vietnamese prepare the traditional offerings and especially the carps to regale 3 Gods and goddesses of their kitchen on the 23rd of the last month in the lunar calendar.
+The Vietnamese prepare the traditional offerings and especially the carps to regale the 3 Gods and goddesses of their kitchen on the 23rd of the last month in the lunar calendar.
 They, then, release the carps into a river or lake and these releasing fishes will be used by Gods and Goddess as their transportations to come to heaven to report everything that happened in the previous year of their family to the Jade Emperor.
 After that, they will be back on the last day of the year to celebrate Lunar New Year with the family.
 Tet Ong Cong, Ong Tao will take place on January 17th.

 House Cleaning Tradition

-A week before Tet holiday happens, all members of a family will carefully clean their house, garden, and altars along with redecorating them all together.
+A week before the Tet holiday happens, all members of a family will carefully clean their house, garden, and altars along with redecorating them all together.
 Broken pieces of furniture will be repaired or even threw away.
 Old things will be replaced by new ones.
 The Vietnamese do such a thing with the same purpose – to welcome the New Year with the best and to get lucky.

 The Last Day of the Year

 On the last of the old year, every member of a family (different generations) will gather around a grand banquet to enjoy the last feast of the year and recall what they’ve done.
-The ambiance at such this moment is immensely cozy and happy.
+The ambiance at such a moment is immensely cozy and happy.

 When it comes to New Year Eve, the youths tend to go out to marvel at firework performance while the elderly and adults will stay at home to make offerings boiled chicken, rice, salt, and other things outdoor for worshipping to the Gods and indoor for their ancestors.